sweattep/modern_quotes/README.md

 >No one teaches us how to run our own businesses

+>I analyze how teacher education policy discourses position teachers as agents of social control whose work is to preserve the status quo and to legitimize the current structures of domination.
+This positioning is accomplished through the technocratization of teacher knowledge and depoliticization of diversity and equity in teacher preparation

 >organic traffic is mostly self-sustaining after you've put in the time and effort to create a blog post

 >About damn time!
 Pooncoo